satori-hmoreau/cs-log-anlyzer/README.md

  The first build will take a while as it downloads a lot of dependent jar files.
 The build process runs a suite of tests to ensure the application does what is expected.

  The tests cover over 90% of the code of the application.
-After the build you can see the details of that coverage in the jacoco pages(file:./target/site/jacoco/index.html)
+After the build you can see the details of that coverage in the jacoco report at *./target/site/jacoco/index.html*
+ Jacoco has been configured so that a build fails if there isn't at least 80% test coverage by instructions.

 As well as installing the output jar file in your maven repository, the jar file is created in the target directory: *./target/CS-LogAnalyzer-1.0.0-SNAPSHOT.jar*